jlevy/lft/lft.md

 ### What is Technology?

 Many people today fear AI eliminates jobs.
-And it’s true many roles are changing or being eliminated.
+It’s true many roles are changing or being eliminated, but as Tim O’Reilly explains, human problems are complex and evolving because human desires are insatiable.

-As Tim O’Reilly explains, human problems are complex and evolving because human desires are insatiable.
-And technology is the ever-evolving ways we find solutions to those problems.
+Technology is what gives us ever-evolving ways to find solutions to those problems.

 <div class="boxed-text">